-9.6.2 Part II: Socially Useful Productive Work (SUPW) & Community Service
+9.6.2.
+Part II: Socially Useful Productive Work (SUPW) & Community Service

-All candidates are required to take up SUPW & Community Service during the course of the academic session for which assessment is done by the school as per the guidelines provided by REC.
+All candidates are required to take up SUPW & Community Service during the course of the academic session for which assessment is done by the school as per the guidelines provided by REC (Department of Curriculum and Professional Development).
 The result is reflected in the Statement of Marks and Pass Certificates as grades.

-9.7 Choice of Subjects
+9.7.
+Choice of Subjects